amrabdelmoghny/WFI32-IoT/README.md

 </p>

 The CURIOSITY drive should contain the following five files:
-* CLICK-ME.HTM - redirects the user to the WFI32-IoT web demo application
+* **CLICK-ME.HTM** - redirects the user to the WFI32-IoT web demo application
-* VOICE.HTM - redirects the user to the WFI32-IoT device registration page for Alexa voice support
+* **VOICE.HTM** - redirects the user to the WFI32-IoT device registration page for Alexa voice support
-* KIT-INFO.HTM - redirects the user to WFI32-IoT product page
+* **KIT-INFO.HTM** - redirects the user to WFI32-IoT product page
-* WIFI.CFG - a text file with Wi-Fi credentials (default are SSID:MCHP.IOT, Passphrase:microchip, Security:WPA/WPA2)
+* **WIFI.CFG** - a text file with Wi-Fi credentials (defaults are **SSID:MCHP.IOT, Passphrase:microchip, Security:WPA/WPA2**)
-* CLOUD.JSON - a JSON file with cloud configuration: Endpoint (default is Microchip's Sandbox account) and Client ID.
+* **CLOUD.JSON** - a JSON file with cloud configuration: Endpoint (default is Microchip's Sandbox account) and Client ID.

-Double-click on the CLICK-ME.HTM file to go to the dedicated webpage to access the Google Cloud sandbox account.

 ### 2.2 The MCHP-IoT Webpage <a name="chapter2.2"></a>
-The WFI32-IoT webpage displays the sensor data and allows the user to regenerate the Wi-Fi credentials as a file labeled WIFI.CFG.
-This can be loaded onto the board acting as a storage device to re-configure the access point parameters.
+The WFI32-IoT webpage is used to:
+1. Display the sensors' data.
+2. Control on board Yellow LED.
+3. Generate the Wi-Fi credentials as a file labeled **WIFI.CFG**.

 The status markers at the middle of the page, as shown in the following figure, indicate the progress of the system setup.
-These markers will light up once each stage is completed successfully.
-The leftmost marker indicates if the board is connected to the host PC.
-Next to this, the Wi-Fi marker lights up once the board is connected to a Wi-Fi network.
-The blue LED will turn on to indicate the board connection state.
-To the right of the Wi-Fi marker, the AWS Cloud MQTT marker is found, indicating the status of the TCP socket connection and MQTT connection to the Google Cloud.
-The corresponding green LED will turn on to indicate the board connection state.
-Finally, the rightmost marker lights up signifying that data is streaming from the board to the server; this is shown by the blinking of the yellow LED on the board for each successful MQTT publication of data.
+Markers from right to left are:

+1. The Presence marker indicates if the board is connected to the host PC.
+2. The Wi-Fi marker indicates if the board is connected to a Wi-Fi network.
+3. The Cloud marker indicates if the board is connected to AWS cloud.
+4. The Data marker indicates data is being sent from the board to cloud.
 <p align="center">
 <img src="resources/media/figure_2_2_2.png"/>
 </p>